Gas grills are by far the most common type of grill found in backyards around the world.

 Get the latest price on Amazon.

-This grill comes in at a significantly lower price point than the other models we look at in this article, but does not feel like a “cheap” grill at all.
+The grill comes in at a significantly lower price point than the other models we look at in this guide but does not feel like a “cheap” grill at all.

 Sure, it might not have as many bells and whistles as some of the higher end grills, but it is sturdy, comes with a 5 year warranty on the burners, and does a great job of grilling your food.